 Lisa Dagostino, M.D., J.D., M.Be., LL.M., F.A.C.L.M., is a doctor and award-winning medical researcher who has earned dual degrees in law and bioethics from the University of Pennsylvania while at Kline & Specter.
 She has worked on a number of important cases in recent years.

-She had also teamed with Specter in a trial that resulted in a record-setting $7.8 million award by a Pittsburgh jury to the family of a boy who suffered cerebral palsy as a result of medical negligence immediately after childbirth.
-The Briggs case malpractice verdict, handed down in 2004, was the largest in Allegheny County history.
+Dagostino also teamed with Specter in a trial that resulted in a record-setting $7.8 million award by a Pittsburgh jury to the family of a boy who suffered cerebral palsy as a result of medical negligence immediately after childbirth.
+The Briggs case malpractice verdict, handed down in 2004, was the largest in Allegheny County history at the time.

-In 2011, Dr. Dagostino was selected for inclusion in Pennsylvania Super Lawyers — Rising Stars, an independent rating service that names the top 2.5 percent of attorneys in the state 40 or younger.
+Dr. Dagostino has been selected for inclusion in Pennsylvania Super Lawyers — Rising Stars, an independent rating service that names the top 2.5 percent of attorneys in the state 40 or younger.